akhodakivskiy/VimFx/documentation/api.md

 #### The `locationChange` event

 Occurs when opening a new tab, navigating to a new URL or refreshing the page, causing a full page load.

-The data passed to listeners is an object with the following properties:
+`data`:

 - vim: The current [vim object].
 - location: A [location object].

-This can be used to enter a different mode by default on some pages (which can be used to replace the blacklist option).
+This event can be used to enter a different mode by default on some pages (which can be used to replace the blacklist option).

 ```js
 vimfx.on('locationChange', ({vim, location}) => {